Stock assessment: Biological reference points

 Some of these benchmarks are combined in the form of ratios in order to better understand the status of the stock.
 A Fcurr/Fmsy ratio greater than one indicates that overfishing is occurring.
 When SSBcurr/SSBmsy is greater than one, the MSY will be produced, but if it is less than one it means that the stock is overfished.
 MFMT and MSST are used as limit reference points.
 When MFMT is exceeded or the spawning stock size dips below MSST the fishery is shut down.
 A benchmark that is currently gaining in popularity is SPR, spawning potential ratio.
 The SPR is the average fecundity of a recruit over its lifetime when the stock is fished divided by the average fecundity of a recruit over its lifetime when the stock is unfished.
 The SPR is based on the principle that certain levels of fish have to survive in order to spawn and replenish the stock at a sustainable level.

+Some reference points focus on absolute biomass rather than spawning biomass or fishing mortality.
+For example, in Australia, it is often recommended that fish stocks are maintained at 60% of unfished biomass (referred to as B60).
+In the European union fish stocks are often recommended to be maintained at 120% of the biomass at MSY.
+These reference points are meant to be more conservative than BMSY which is typically around 40-50% of unfished biomass, depending on the model and parameter values.
+However recent work has suggested that more conservative reference points might be warranted for slow growing species depending on the model used.